Auctions can be an exciting way to sell your NFT.

 - Sell to the highest bidder: the highest bid wins at the end

-Let's take a closer look so you can make the best choice to sell your NFT on OpenSea.
+Let's take a closer look so you can make the best choice when selling your NFT using OpenSea.

-Please note, OpenSea doesn't support timed actions on Solana, Polygon, or Klaytn at this time.
+Please note, OpenSea doesn't support timed actions on Solana or Klaytn at this time.

 Sell to the highest bidder